 However, every woman is different.
 If your symptoms persist beyond the seven-day mark, or if you’re still experiencing discomfort, it’s best to hold off on sex and consult your healthcare provider.
 They may need to reassess your treatment or explore other underlying issues.

-Although antibiotics are the first-line treatment for bacterial vaginosis, in some cases your healthcare provider may recommend boric acid suppositories.
-If you're taking boric acid for bacterial vaginosis, it's worth mentioning that it can be irritating for male partners, so you should abstain from penetrative sex for a few days after taking them.
+Although antibiotics are the first-line treatment for BV, in some cases your healthcare provider may recommend boric acid suppositories.
+If you're taking boric acid for bacterial vaginosis, it's worth mentioning that it can be irritating for male partners, so you should abstain from penetrative sex for a few days after taking it.
 Boric acid is toxic when ingested, so you should also avoid receiving oral sex for a few days after finishing the treatment.

 How to prevent bacterial vaginosis from coming back